Host a Meeting

 - Active participation in summoning participants to the event, with emphasis on the local community

-The local organizer will work hard to summon participants and disseminate the event using its own dissemination channels and sharing the information with the local community in coordination with the LACNIC Communications team.
+The local organizer will work hard to summon participants and publicize the event using its own dissemination channels and sharing the information with the local community in coordination with the LACNIC Communications team.

 - Commitment to involving key leaders of various sectors of the local community so that they will attend the event

-(e.g. Ministry of Telecommunications, government representatives and/or other areas related to the topic of the event).
+(for example the Ministry of Telecommunications, government representatives and other persons to whom the theme of the event would be relevant).

-- The level of participation of the host organization within the institutional live of LACNIC will be valued.
+- The level of participation of the host organization within the institutional life of LACNIC will be valued.

 6. Sponsorships and Registration Fees

-Sponsorships willo be managed by both LACNIC and the local organizer in accordance with the terms and conditions set forth in the sponsorship document provided by LACNIC.
+Sponsorships will be managed by both LACNIC and the local organizer in accordance with the terms and conditions set forth in the sponsorship document provided by LACNIC.